C

 conceit (noun)

 A fanciful expression in writing or speech; an elaborate metaphor; an artistic effect or device; a fanciful notion.
-(OD)
+(NOA)

 concomitant (adjective)